hapax/hapax.github.io/_posts/2019-09-04-scrubland.md

 dry, except that a fresh coat of paint might add colour to the world.
 I harboured no such illusions about mathematics.
 Would I use trigonometry on my tax returns?
-Or solve simultaneous equations at the supermarket?
+Or solve simultaneous equations for recreation?
 Finding $x$ was somebody else's problem.
 I scraped by with passes, aping textbook examples and cramming for tests, but maths class was a particularly dull game, with rules I